honarkar98/laravel_migrate_Iran_cities/README.md

 # Iran_cities
-list of all iran cities and province and county
+laravel migrateion and seeders cities and province and county of Iran